MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 *root* user must be authorized for client access to able to mount.
 In secured cluster, *nfs* user needs to be authorized too.
 By default this is not needed, authorization is '\*'.
 See `authorization` parameter.

-Example of changing HADOOP default ACL to more strict settings:
+Example of changing HADOOP default ACL to more strict settings with NFS:

      authorization => {
        'rules' => 'limit',